kirkofypsi/7DWorkProblemModel/dimensions/work_organization.md

 * *strict working hours 8-6*

 ### PERMANENT EMPLOYMENT HARD TO GET
 > Organization is not providing employees with permanent jobs that they are looking for.
 It might be the case that there is a policy in place that prevents this or it could be the fact that managers are choosing to hire contractors because of their flexibility.
-Employees might complain about being kept on short term contracts with lack of perspectives for the full time employment.
+Employees might complain about being kept on short-term contracts with no perspectives for the full-time employment.

 __Exemplary statements reported by employees:__